 This sentence form is the same as above.

-1. I am a doctor at the govt hospital.2.
+1. I am a doctor at a government hospital.

 2. I am an English professor.